The Nelson Poynter Memorial Library offers a variety of services to support students, faculty and staff.

 The Nelson Poynter Memorial Library serves the University of South Florida St. Petersburg’s campus community.
 Located in Bayboro Harbor, the library is an inviting place for students, faculty, staff, and campus visitors to read, relax, research, or study.

-Group Study Rooms: Group study room keys may be checked out at the circulation desk with a current USF ID card.
-Keys are checked out for 3 hours at a time.
-Rooms are available on a first come, first serve basis.
+Study room keys may be checked out at the service desk with a current USF ID card.

 The Nelson Poynter Memorial Library operates according to USF System policies and guidelines, policies specific to USFSP, and detailed guidelines and policies specific to its operation and service mission.

-Hold request may be placed online for library materials that are currently checked out.
-Sign into your library account by going through the online renewal system with your USF ID 205000…. and your birth MM/DD.
+Hold requests may be placed online for library materials that are currently checked out.

 Online Learning and Instructional Media Services at Nelson Poynter Memorial Library provides instructional design and educational technology services in support of USF SP’s online learning mission.

 The primary responsibility of the Instructional Media Department is to provide services that support the teaching and research efforts of the University of South Florida St. Petersburg.
 This includes the development and support of “state of the art” media resources, systems, networks, and equipment.